leon4rd/test/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## Is the pool safe for diving?
+It deep ends.